Baroque Palermo tour: streets, Churches and Oratories

 The Oratories indoor decoration is largely the work of Giacomo Serpotta, one of the greatest European sculptors (1656-1732), who chose “stucco” to express his art, achieving very original results.

-Be enchanted by the dazzling white of the interior of Santa Cita Oratory, Giacomo Serpotta’s masterpiece.
-On the wall the so called “Teatrini” representing the Mysteries of the Rosary, enriched with allegoric female satues of “Virtues” along with garlands of flowers and a multitude of putti and angels.
+Be enchanted by the dazzling white of the interior of San Lorenzo Oratory, one of Giacomo Serpotta’s masterpiece.
+On the wall the so called “Teatrini” (small theatres) representing the story of S. Lawrance’s life and S.Francis’s life enriched with allegoric female satues of “Virtues” and a multitude of putti that interact with the little theatres or are busy to play.